uplerx/MLFS-YOLO/README.md

 **Due to privacy and intellectual property considerations:**

+- **Documents**: There is partial code and structural documentation.
 - **Model Weights**: The trained MLFS-YOLO model weights files are not included in this repository.
 - **Custom Datasets**: Only a subset of the custom datasets is provided for demonstration purposes in the `datasets/partial_dataset` directory.
 The public datasets in `datasets/public_dataset` can be downloaded from their respective sources.